 - App launch optimization guide

 There are three basic types of app launches: cold, warm, and hot.
 Each refers to the state of the app in the user’s memory.
-For a detailed breakdown, check out the article Understanding Cold, Hot, and Warm App Launch Time (not to be confused with cold, hot, and warm lunchtimes).
+For a detailed breakdown, check out the article Understanding Cold, Hot, and Warm App Launch Time.

 The Android Developer Guide currently considers the following startup times to be maximums for acceptable performance: